 While these findings and interpretations provide insights for managers and practitioners in the FRE, there are key data limitations and caveats to consider.
 Apart from one site (00-001), all the sites sampled in this study were riverine tidal marshes that were upstream of the estuary leading edge, where tidal marsh habitat is most abundant.
 This was largely determined by the distribution of created tidal marshes, and the need for comparable reference sites.
 The applicability of these findings to future projects at the leading edge of the estuary is therefore uncertain, as data from these environments were not incorporated into our models, though certain trends (e.g., increasing richness and invasive dominance with distance upriver) and discussed stressors (e.g., grazing, threat of invasive cattail) likely still apply in many cases.
 Similarly, the tidal marsh creation projects visited in this study averaged 3200.2 m2 (SD = 7600.1) in size, with only three projects exceeding 20,000 m2 (2 ha).
 As a result, the applicability of these findings to large projects may also be imperfect, as few examples currently exist in the FRE.

-The variables included in these models point to important trends in marsh recession and vegetation resilience, but they do not claim to identify the mechanisms underlying these phenomena.
-Further investigation will be required to identify the true effect of these mechanisms, and to determine how best to mitigate them.
+The variables included in these models point to important trends in marsh recession and vegetation resilience, but we did not elucidate the mechanisms underlying these phenomena.
+Further investigation will be required to identify the true effects of these mechanisms, and to determine how best to mitigate them.
 Our findings indicate that protective structures, and sites that are isolated from erosional processes (i.e., embayments, sloughs) may reduce marsh recession, but further study should investigate the direct effects of wake erosion on marsh health, and the most reliable and cost-effective techniques to mitigate these impacts.
-Likewise, further research is needed to identify the distribution and magnitude of Canada Goose herbivory impacts and to develop effective regional goose management strategies that go beyond short- term, localized, mitigation.
+Likewise, further research is needed to identify the distribution and magnitude of Canada Goose herbivory impacts and to develop effective regional goose management strategies that go beyond short- term, localized mitigation.

 We also acknowledge that within the context of an urban estuary, many of the stressors discussed in this paper are not confined to created tidal marshes.
 In the case of the richness and exploratory versions of the relative % cover native models, we were able to incorporate reference site data and a reference site variable into our models for comparative purposes.
 This was not the case in our recession model, as investigating and quantifying recession in natural marshes was outside the scope of this study.
 We were therefore unable to evaluate whether the recession we observed was an issue unique to created tidal marshes, suggesting their compromised resilience, or whether this is reflective of a larger recession issue occurring throughout the estuary (Kistritz et al. 1992).
 Future research should aim to identify changes in natural marsh foreshores of the FRE, to shed light on the estuary-wide impacts of these stressors.

-None of our models exceeded R2 = 0.501, indicating that there are likely important biotic and abiotic explanatory variables that were not included as covariates, but which could have improved model performance and further accounted for variation in our data.
-Examples of abiotic factors include true measures of salinity and tidal prism (not inferred from distance upriver), direct measurements of wave energy impacting the created marshes, more accurate plot elevations using RTK units, and site-level edaphic data to ascertain soil qualities.
+None of our models exceeded R2 = 0.501, thus indicating there are likely important biotic and abiotic explanatory variables that were not included as covariates, but which could have improved model performance and further accounted for variation in our data.
+Examples of such abiotic factors include true measures of salinity and tidal prism (i.e., not inferred from distance upriver), direct measurements of wave energy impacting the created marshes, more accurate plot elevations using RTK units, and site-level edaphic data to ascertain soil qualities.
 Design and implementation factors also suffered from data deficiency and incomplete records.
 Ideally, project design factors like planting prescriptions, geese mitigation, monitoring plans, and maintenance plans would have been included as variables, as well as overall project cost.
 Our models provide useful insights, but these should be seen as steppingstones to further and more detailed investigations.